builderby/getNFTRank/README.md

 ## Troubleshooting<br><br>

 If you encounter an error when running the script, make sure you have followed all the setup steps correctly and that you have the required dependencies installed.
-If the problem persists, please open an issue on this repository.
+If the problem persists, please open an issue on this repository.<br><br>

 ## Buy me a coffee<br><br>